Sleepwalking: Diagnosis

 Sleep eating involves consuming food while asleep.
 These sleep eating disorders are more often than not induced for stress related reasons.
 Another major cause of this sleep eating subtype of sleepwalking is sleep medication, such as Ambien for example (Mayo Clinic).
 There are a few others, but Ambien is a more widely used sleep aid.
 Because many sleep eaters prepare the food they consume, there are risks involving burns and such with ovens and other appliances.
-As expected, weight gain is also a common outcome of this disorder, because food that is frequently consumed contains high carbohydrates.
+As expected, weight gain is also a common outcome of this disorder because food that is frequently consumed contains high carbohydrates.
 As with sleepwalking, there are ways that sleep eating disorders can be maintained.
 There are some medications that calm the sleeper so they can get longer and better-quality rest, but activities such as yoga can also be introduced to reduce the stress and anxiety causing the action.

 Differential diagnoses

 Sleepwalking should not be confused with alcohol- or drug-induced blackouts, which can result in amnesia for events similar to sleepwalking.
-During an alcohol-induced blackout (drug-related amnesia), a person is able to actively engage and respond to their environment (e.g. having conversations or driving a vehicle), however the brain does not create memories for the events.
-Alcohol-induced blackouts can occur with blood alcohol levels higher than 0.06g/dl.
+During an alcohol-induced blackout (drug-related amnesia), a person is able to actively engage and respond to their environment (e.g., having conversations or driving a vehicle), however the brain does not create memories for the events.
+Alcohol-induced blackouts can occur with blood alcohol levels higher than 0.06 g/dl.
 A systematic review of the literature found that approximately 50% of drinkers have experienced memory loss during a drinking episode and have had associated negative consequences similar to sleepwalkers, including injury and death.

-Other differential diagnoses include Rapid eye movement sleep behavior disorder, confusional arousals, and night terrors.
+Other differential diagnoses include rapid eye movement sleep behavior disorder, confusional arousals, and night terrors.